CHIDS provides thought leadership for the greater D.C. area and beyond. We offer a robust research portfolio focused on:

 Air Force Medical Home: Personal Health Records and Secure Messaging for Military Personnel Pilot Program

 Although there is significant momentum behind the use of personal health records and other tools for managing and exchanging personal health information, there is very little systematic evidence related to their benefits, especially with respect to clinical outcomes.
 CHIDS is working with the Air Force Medical Service (AFMS) on a pilot implementation of a personal health record (PHR) and patient-provider secure messaging (SM) technology within the clinical context of specific disease cohorts.
 We are interested in understanding the potential influence of PHR with secure messaging on attitudinal measures, health outcomes, and utilization of healthcare services.
 In cooperation with Deloitte.
 Support provided by AFMS.

 The Determinants of EMR Adoption by Physician Practices.

 This study investigates the assimilation of EHRS technology through the lens of physician identity.
-It hypothesizes that electronic health record are perceived by physicians as both reinforcing and threatening their core identities as caregiver and medical professional.
+It hypothesizes that electronic health records are perceived by physicians as both reinforcing and threatening their core identities as caregivers and medical professionals.
 It further predicts that the effects of caregiver identity evolution on EHRS assimilation are moderated by governmental influence.
 We use detailed survey data from over 200 practices spread across the US to test the research hypotheses.
 The findings demonstrate that physician identity evolution is an important driver of the extent to which EHRS are assimilated within the practice.
-The study provides recommendations for policy makers about the role of governmental influence and how EHRS technology should be positioned for optimal uptake.
-Working paper available.
+The study provides recommendations for policymakers about the role of governmental influence and how EHRS technology should be positioned for optimal uptake.

 Beyond Compliance: Meaningful Use as a Catalyst for Improved Performance